 Step three is deduct your expenditure from your income, and you’ll know how much spare cash you’ll have each month or term.
-Use the UK Student Calculator if you want a bit of help.
+Use the Student Budget Calculator if you want a bit of help.

 There will be certain times of the year when you need to meet one-off expenses, such as buying books for your course, or even splashing out on Christmas presents!
 Part of budgeting is allowing for these expenses and planning ahead for them.
 By setting aside a bit of money each month, you’ll have what you need available when the time comes, rather than having to find a large lump sum in one go.

 It’s also sensible to set aside a bit of additional money each month as an emergency fund.
 That way, if you do have something unexpected to pay for you’ll (hopefully) have at least some of the cash you need to cover it.

 You can make your money go much further if you just do a bit of research and shop around.
 Here are some of our top tips for making your cash go a little bit further:

 - Take advantage of student discounts with a TOTUM card.
 This can give you discounts in shops and online, save you money at the cinema and even mean you get reduced price entry into various UK attractions.

 - Make the most of loyalty cards.
 Many retailers, particularly the supermarkets, offer loyalty cards where you receive points for shopping with them, which you can then spend in store.

 - Get a 16-25 railcard.
 This will give you ⅓ off rail travel, which can save you a considerable amount if you regularly take the train.